 In Iceland anyone is rather relaxed about vouchers, documents and passports.
 I guess it because it is such a tiny nation, everybody knows everybody and you easily can somehow trace someone back, if something went wrong.
 It is easy to keep the overview.
 This creates a really nice and relaxed atmosphere during your holiday.

 5. Tiny hotel rooms (at least in Reykjavík)

 I have experienced at least three hotels (Hótel Cabin, Reykjavík Lights Hótel, Best Western Hotel) which have tiny rooms, regardless price or amount of stars.
-Even the upgrade would have been not much more romier.
-That’s because a lot of houses and buildings used to be either office rooms or buildings just have been not so big in the past.
+Even the upgrade would have not been much more romier.
+That’s because a lot of houses and buildings used to be either office rooms or buildings just have been not so big in the past, especially in Reyykjavík.
 But as the demand for hotel rooms is rising dramatically, everything has to be converted into hotels.

 6. Few signs, barriers or security advices

 I have the impression Icelanders are appealing to the sanity and reason.
 That’s why you will find an uncommonly small amount of fences, barriers or security signs.
 The man in the cover picture is basically standing IN Goðafoss, not next beside it.
 But as it was frozen, you didn’t realize it immediately.
 Also, in all the geothermal fields like Seltún, where the earth is cooking with 100°C and more, there are – if at all – tiny barriers.
 But I guess, this will change soon with the rising amount of tourists.
 Recently, there were tourists caught on the icebergs in the famous Jökulsárlón.
 To avoid deaths or sueings (third biggest tourist group are U.S. citiziens, who are experienced with lawsuits).
 Not to mention environmental protection aspects.